A 15 min tutorial for Adaptive Sparse Grid (ASG)

 If readers need more related works, I would recommend to check the papers by Michael Griebel at the Institute for Numerical Simulation (Institutetut fur Numericalsche Simulation) at University of Bonn, Germany.

-Remark: The sparse grid technique, either RSG or ASG, is generally parallel to the specific choice of interpolation techniques.
-It is simply an improvement of the grid structure.
-Any numerical methods that need a grid can potentially work with sparse grids without large modifications.
-For example, Judd et al. (2014) paper gives a great example of combining RSG and spectral method which is a global technique.
+Remark: The sparse grid technique, whether RSG or ASG, is generally independent of the specific interpolation methods chosen.
+It is simply an enhancement of the grid structure.
+Any numerical method that requires a grid can potentially be adapted to work with sparse grids with minimal modifications.
+For instance, the paper by Judd et al. (2014) provides an excellent example of combining RSG with the spectral method, a global technique.

 4. Algorithm

-Given the generic definition in Equation (1), an interpolant f^(x) can be defined by a 3-tuple:
+Given the generic definition in Equation (1), an interpolant f^(x) can be represented by a 3-tuple:

 (2)(X,P(X),{cj})

-Evaluation is the process of computing the value of f^ at a given point x0X.
-The evaluation process can be simply done by applying the definition of interpolation.
+Evaluation is the process of computing the value of f^ at a specific point x0X.
+This evaluation can be performed straightforwardly by applying the interpolation definition.

-Remark: In practice, a technique called residual fitting is used for adaption.
-This technique changes the way of doing the evaluation.
-However, one can find it is eventually Equation (1) as well.
-Check Schaab & Zhang (2022) for more details.
+Remark: In practice, a technique called residual fitting is used for adaptation.
+This technique modifies the evaluation process, yet it ultimately still aligns with Equation (1).
+For further details, see Schaab & Zhang (2022).

-Let's discuss the training process then.
-To define an algorithm with adaption, we need to design:
+To define an adaptive algorithm for the training process, we need to design:

-1. Initialize the algorithm with one or more must-have nodes
+1. Initialize the algorithm with one or more essential nodes.

-1. On the surface of an m-dimensional sphere around node i, find all 2m candidate nodes along each dimension (Remark: total m dimension while each dimension has left and right neighbors)
+1. Identify all 2m candidate nodes on the surface of an m-dimensional sphere around node i, where each dimension has left and right neighboring nodes.

-1. If the current interpolant (without adding any candidate nodes this round) has a small enough interpolation error at the candidate node, then skip this candidate node (because adding the node has little contribution).
+1. If the current interpolant (without adding any candidate nodes this round) has a sufficiently small interpolation error at the candidate node, skip this candidate node (since adding it would have minimal impact).

-2. If no new candidate nodes are added, then the algorithm converges
+2. If no new candidate nodes are added, the algorithm has converged.

-3. Otherwise, reduce the radius of spheres and move to the next round
+3. Otherwise, reduce the radius of the spheres and proceed to the next round.

 To illustrate the algorithm, consider a 2D function f(x,y) defined on a closed hypercube [0,1]2.
-We initialize the algorithm with only the center point (0.5,0.5).
+The algorithm begins with an initialization at the center point (0.5,0.5) only.

 sss

-Standing at the blue "parent" point, check the far-end red "children" nodes on the sphere of dashed line.
-Determine which of them to be added according to the tolerance.
+Standing at the blue "parent" point, examine the distant red "children" nodes located on the dashed-line sphere.
+Decide which of these nodes to add based on the tolerance criteria.

 sss

-Let's assume all four red candidate children nodes are accepted.
-Turn the the four nodes as the new "parent" nodes and start this round's algorithm.
+Assuming all four red candidate children nodes are accepted, designate these four nodes as the new "parent" nodes and proceed with this round of the algorithm.

 sss

 Let's assume only 3 candidate children nodes are accepted.
-Then in this round, reduce the sphere radius and continue the algorithm.
+In this round, reduce the sphere radius and continue the algorithm.

 sss